k-sanchez/postPredSimMSC/README.md

 # `postPredSimMSC`

-Scripts to perform Posterior Predictive Simulation of MultiSpecies Coalescent parameters Designed to run in a Linux environment, but modifications of the shell script `postPredSimBPP_K.sh` will allow to perform the analysis in Windows
+Scripts to perform Posterior Predictive Simulation of population parameters (MultiSpecies Coalescent model) Designed to run in a Linux environment, but modifications of the shell script `postPredSimBPP_K.sh` will allow to perform the analysis in Windows

 ## This repository contains